← All varieties

 Baldwin

-The Baldwin originated as a chance seedling on the farm of Mr. John Ball in Wilmington, Middlesex County, Massachusetts, about the year 1740.
-According to Hovey, the farm was situated about three miles southeast of Lowell; Ball purchased the farm, then wholly uncultivated, about 1740, and not long after, this variety came up in a lane leading from the house to the barn.
-Its cultivation was confined to the immediate neighborhood for about forty years.
-The farm eventually came into the possession of a Mr. Butters, who gave it the name Woodpecker because the tree was frequented by woodpeckers; it was long known locally as the Woodpecker or Pecker, and also called the Butters.
-Deacon Samuel Thompson, a surveyor of Woburn, brought it to the attention of Col. Baldwin of the same town, by whom it was propagated and more widely introduced in Eastern Massachusetts as early as 1784.
-From Col. Baldwin's interest in the variety it came to be called the Baldwin.
+The farm eventually came into the possession of a Mr. Butters, who gave the apple the name Woodpecker because the tree was frequented by woodpeckers; the apple was long known locally as the Woodpecker or Pecker, and was also called the Butters.
+Deacon Samuel Thompson, a surveyor of Woburn, brought the variety to the attention of Col. Baldwin of the same town, who at once perceived its great excellence, propagated it, and more widely introduced it in Eastern Massachusetts as early as 1784; from Col. Baldwin's interest in the variety it came to be called the Baldwin.
 In 1817 the original tree was still alive, but it perished between 1817 and 1832.
 A monument to the Baldwin apple now marks the location.

 Tree